cdoremus/deno-blog/posts/Using_Preact_Signals_with_Fresh.2022-11-01.md

     };
   }, []);
 ```
 The `effect` function returns a function (called `dispose` in this case) that can be used to invalidate the effect and free up memory that it uses.
-In this case we call `dispose` in the function returned by `useEffect` which gets called when the component is unloaded.
+In this case we call `dispose` in the function returned by `useEffect` which gets called when the component is unmounted.

 An `effect` can be nested inside another `effect`.
 Then you can make sure the signal only runs once like this:
 ```ts